ayahariri/Reading-Notes/README.md

 There are many ways to style your text with markdown:

-1. Creating your font in **bold**, you will need to add ** at the front and at the end of your word or sentence **.
+1. Creating your font in **bold**, you will need to add 2* at the front and at the end of your word or sentence.
-2. Creating your font in *italic*, requires putting * at the front and at the end of your word/sentence *
+2. Creating your font in *italic*, requires putting 1* at the front and at the end of your word/sentence.
 3. Creating a crossed out word/sentence such as ~HTML~, you will have to add a ~ at the front and at the end of your word/sentence ~
-4. Emphasizing your text, will only require you to add _**bold**_, so adding a _ at the front and at the end of your word/sentence _ even if the bold or italic styling was on.
+4. Emphasizing your text, will only require you to add _**bold**_, so adding a 1_ at the front and at the end of your word/sentence, even if the bold or italic styling was on.

 ### C. Listings and Tables

 Organizing your information is very essential in order for your content to feel legible.
 You can showcase your content through listings (ordered or unordered) such as the following:

 Best countries to visit during the summertime: (ordered list)

 1. Maldives
 2. Bora Bora
 3. Thailand

 Best countries to visit during the summertime: (unordered list)

 - Maldives
 - Bora Bora
 - Thailand